Amiejohnstone18/willow_flowers/README.md

 <span style="color:red">**Why-**</span> Consumers will want to use this website to purchase florist products due to its easy navigation and information architecture layout, and simple payment process.

+Following these, I also conducted some user stories to ensure the website is serving its purpose.

 ## Scope
 The features included in this website will consist of:
 * The option to narrow down a product search through filtering the occasion.